Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Abstract

 \section{Abstract}

-Sequential monitoring of high-dimensional nonlinear time series is studied for a projection of the second-moment matrix, a problem interesting in its own right and specifically arising in finance and deep learning.
-Open-end as well as closed-end monitoring is studied under mild assumptions on the training sample and the observations of the monitoring period.
+Training deep learning neural networks often requires massive amounts of computational ressources.
+We propose to sequentially monitor network predictions to trigger retraining only if the predictions are no longer valid.
+This can reduce drastically computational costs and opens a door to green deep learning.
+Our approach is based on the relationship to projected second moments monitoring, a problem also arising in other areas such as computational finance.
+Various open--end as well as closed--end monitoring rules are studied under mild assumptions on the training sample and the observations of the monitoring period.
+The results allow for high--dimensional non-stationary time series data and thus, especially, non--i.i.d. training data.
 Asymptotics is based on Gaussian approximations of projected partial sums allowing for an estimated projection vector.
-Estimation is studied both for classical non-$\ell_0$-sparsity as well as under sparsity.
-For the case that the optimal projection depends on the unknown covariance matrix, hard- and soft-thresholded estimators are studied.
-Applications in finance and training of deep neural networks are discussed.
-The proposed detectors typically allow to reduce dramatically the required computational costs as illustrated by monitoring synthetic data.
+Estimation of projection vectors is studied both for classical non--$\ell_0$--sparsity as well as under sparsity.
+For the case that the optimal projection depends on the unknown covariance matrix, hard-- and soft--thresholded estimators are studied.
+The method is analyzed by simulations and supported by synthetic data experiments.